 Document Agency Date ETR as defined in Document Contents pertaining to Emergency Transportation Folder Location City of Seattle Comprehensive Emergency Management Plan Emergency Support Function #1 - Transportation CEMP - Annex IV Documentation Office of Emergency Management August 2018 The City's interdependent lifeline systems include transportation, power, water, sewer, natural gas, liquid fuel, telephone services, fiber-optic networks, cellular services, and cable services.
 This complex system of infrastructure is comprised of a mix of public and private sector assets and resources.
 Identifies emergency support functions of Seattle Department of Transportation.
 Some include: -Update SDOT Snow and Ice Readiness Plan annually. -Designate snow and ice routes by service levels. -Coordinate with Metro transit to align snow and ice routes with us routes where possible. -Develop and maintain procedures to assign a liaison from Metro Transit and SPD to the Operations Center -Oversee damage assessments of city roadway and bridge structures.
 (Includes other post-event duties) Other States and MPOs CALTRANS Transit Emergency Planning Guidance California Department of Transportatio n - Division of Mass Transportatio n July 2007 None "Plans should be established for alternative facilities, equipment, personnel, and other resources necessary to maintaining service during crisis, or resume service as quickly as possible following disaster.
 Typically, organizations will ID and pre-contract for alternate facilities in the event of catastrophic infrastructure loss.
 Facilities should meet accessibility standards to ensure an employee or contractor with a disability can effectively perform their duties."
-Other States and MPOs British Columbia Disaster Response Primer Government of British Columbia June 2018 Critical Routes: Regional and provincial routes vital to the functioning of the transportation network in the impact area and movement of emergency resources cross- jurisdictionally at the regional -Establishes common understanding of disaster response transportation strategies and terminology. -"While critical routes are chosen with the latest intelligence regarding resiliency, the possibility still exists of actual routes post-disaster deviating from pre-designated critical routes dues to the unpredictable nature of disasters" Other States and MPOs level.Also essential for movement of emergency resources at the local level.Critical Routes are to be established before an event.Disaster Response Routes (DRRS) are used to expedite movement for official purposes to achieve emergency response or recovery objectives.
+Other States and MPOs British Columbia Disaster Response Primer Government of British Columbia June 2018 Critical Routes: Regional and provincial routes vital to the functioning of the transportation network in the impact area and movement of emergency resources cross-jurisdictionally at the regional -Establishes common understanding of disaster response transportation strategies and terminology. -"While critical routes are chosen with the latest intelligence regarding resiliency, the possibility still exists of actual routes post-disaster deviating from pre-designated critical routes dues to the unpredictable nature of disasters" Other States and MPOs level.

+Also essential for movement of emergency resources at the local level.

+Critical Routes are to be established before an event.

+Disaster Response Routes (DRRS) are used to expedite movement for official purposes to achieve emergency response or recovery objectives.
 DRRs are not designated pre-event.
 They are determined at the time of the event based on the needs of response and recovery and available options.
 DRRs may or may not coincide with Critical Routes.
-DRRs are coordinated regionally and/or provincially.Short term DRRs consist of coordinated convoys for emergency personnel and resources.
-When short term DRRs are utilized, police officer escort will be used to move the convoy.Medium term DRRs are established during a local and/or provincial state of emergency when the power to control or prohibit travel to or from any area of BC is in effect.
-For road Transportation Node: any designated location within a transportation route or network where resources, personnel or vehicles (and/or vessels, aircraft, etc.) can enter or change route.
+DRRs are coordinated regionally and/or provincially.

+Short term DRRs consist of coordinated convoys for emergency personnel and resources.
+When short term DRRs are utilized, police officer escort will be used to move the convoy.

+Medium term DRRs are established during a local and/or provincial state of emergency when the power to control or prohibit travel to or from any area of BC is in effect.
+For road transportation, the general public will be restricted from DRRs with the use of traffic

+Transportation Node: any designated location within a transportation route or network where resources, personnel or vehicles (and/or vessels, aircraft, etc.) can enter or change route.
 Potential transportation nodes should be identified in the preparedness phase.
-Transportation Node Types: Staging Areas: Movement control points where resources are received, prioritized and organized prior to deployment (provincial, regional, local).
-Community points of distribution: Locations where emergency supplies are disseminated to the public following a disaster.
-Transfer Points: Locations or facilities where the transfer of resources and/or personnel can occur between one mode of transport to another. -Discusses strategies for recovery, steps for DRR activation, who gets transportation priority, and with what sort of identification.